Shelbie Letzer wanted to attend the University of the Incarnate Word so badly, she was willing to give up her passion.

 “I was about to call her and tell her about my visit and how things went when she called me and told me she had committed,” Letzer said.
 “I was like, ‘Oh my gosh, I just committed too.’
 It happened at the exact same time.
 It was crazy.”

-Briefly, the friends even lived together prior to the start of their freshman years, when both of Canete’s parents, who serve in the military, were deployed simultaneously.
+The friends even lived together briefly prior to the start of their freshman years, when both of Canete’s parents, who each serve in the military, were deployed simultaneously.

 With both prepared to attend different colleges, however, they each intend to savor their senior year together before separating for the first time since meeting in middle school.